Your DSA application

 Will I be eligible?

-To be eligible for Disabled Students’ Allowance (DSA) you must have a long-term condition or disability that impacts on your ability to study.
+To be eligible for Disabled Students’ Allowance (DSA) you must have a long-term condition or disability that impacts your ability to study.
 A vision impairment meets this requirement.
 You will need to provide evidence of your vision impairment, this is usually through a Certificate of Visual Impairment or a letter from a medical professional.

 How much do I have to pay?